 The Company maintains a Deferred Compensation Plan for those executives of the Bank holding the title of vice-president, senior vice-president or executive vice-president and approved for participation in the plan by the Board of Directors.
-Except for the Chief Executive Officer, all named executive officers participated in the plan in 2015.
+Except for the Chief Executive Officer, all named executive officers participated in the plan in 2016.
 The plan provides each named executive officer a fixed benefit upon his or her early retirement, normal retirement or disability, or a death benefit to a named beneficiary in the event of the named executive officer's death.
-The benefit under the plan is \$100,000, payable monthly over a 15 year period, upon the named executive officer's early retirement, normal retirement or disability and, in the event of a named executive officer's death, the benefits will be paid to his or her beneficiary.
+The benefit under the plan is \$100,000, payable monthly over a 15 year period, upon the named executive officer's death, the benefits will be paid to his or her beneficiary.
 Should the named executive officer separate from service prior to his or her early retirement, normal retirement, disability or death, he or she forfeits all benefits under the plan.
 In addition, if within three years following his or her separation from service, a named executive officer becomes engaged in the banking business within a certain geographic area around the Company, the named executive officer will forfeit all benefits under the plan.